 First and foremost, the new policy appears to be a hastily-created quick-fix solution that is entirely internal in its conception and approval.
-Just earlier this month, Duke Students for Housing Reform begun a larger campaign to , citing data collected from students, anecdotal successes seen at other comparable universities and suggestions for new models.
+Just earlier this month, Duke Students for Housing Reform begun a larger campaign to rethink living arrangements on campus, citing data collected from students, anecdotal successes seen at other comparable universities and suggestions for new models.
 These efforts have sparked campus-wide conversations around selectivity, transition struggles and general pitfalls of residential life.
 However, it seems that none of these student contributions and concerns have been taken into account for this most recent housing decision.
 Furthermore, while the administration insists that this move will be a positive experience for the incoming class, it doesn’t seem to take into account the processes of self-selection that take place right after students eventually vacate their East Campus dormitories.
 Perhaps for the semester students will be required to engage with peers from different backgrounds—a process that, arguably, already happens as a result of the cultural multiplicity found in first year dorms—but these changes do nothing to address larger cultural problems on campus that lead to the current, stratified, upperclassmen housing situation.

 Additionally, the supposed diversity advantages that Duke is promoting are superficial at best.
 Simply forcing students from different regions of the world to eat, sleep and work together is not a fix-all for racial and class disharmony on campus.
 Policy solutions like the one touted by Moneta and Nowicki are concerned more with the outward, feigned appearances of neoliberal, brochure-worthy multiculturalism, and are less concerned with the needs and requests of actual students living here.
 While it may seem like a progressive move, this sort of short-sighted regulation change can have serious impacts for the safety and comfort of vulnerable undergraduates being thrust into the unfamiliar and occasionally hostile territory that is college life.